 - 1. Except for the dischargers identified under paragraph I.C.2., this permit may cover all existing point source discharges of sanitary wastewater, designed to treat an average flow of 25,000 gallons per day or less, to waters of the state.
 Existing discharges are those sources that were built, operational and discharging before July 1, 1993, or those discharges that were authorized by an NPDES permit issued after July 1, 1993.
+Sources that have added treatment capacity since July 1,1993 that have not received a Permit to Install or NPDES permit for the expanded capacity are not eligible under this permit.
 This permit may cover discharges from continuous discharge lagoon systems.
 Discharges from controlled discharge lagoon systems are not eligible for coverage under this permit. - 2.
 Limitations on Coverage.
 The following discharges are not authorized by this permit: - a.
 Any discharge from a source that began discharging after July 1, 1993, unless that facility's discharge is covered by an existing NPDES permit; - b.
 Any discharge that is mixed with another discharge, not covered by this permit, prior to reaching the receiving water.
 If it is possible to sample the wastewater discharge separately before it mixes with the other waste stream, then the wastewater discharge may be covered by this permit.
-The other waste stream(s) must be authorized by an NPDES permit. - c.
+The other waste stream(s) must be authorized by an NPDES permit; - c.
 Any discharge that has been previously authorized by an individual NPDES permit with a final effluent limitation or parameter that is not listed in the applicable tables contained in Part III of this permit, or is more stringent than the applicable table contained in Part III of this general permit with the exception of a loading limit; - d.
-Any discharge that includes process wastewater or storm water from an industrial facility; - e.
+Any discharge that includes process wastewater, non-contact cooling water, or storm water from industrial activities; - e.
 Any discharges from controlled discharge lagoon systems; - f.
-Any discharges associated with sanitary wastewater treatment systems serving a single-family, two-family, or three-family dwelling; - g.
-Any discharge from a sewage treatment facility required to connect to a publicly owned treatment works under section 6117.51 of the Ohio Revised Code or 3745-33-08 (C) of the Ohio Administrative Code;
+Any discharges associated with sanitary wastewater treatment systems serving a single-family, two-family, or three-family dwelling;

-- h.
+- g.
+Any discharge from a sewage treatment facility required to connect to a publicly owned treatment works under section 6117.51 of the Ohio Revised Code or 3745-33-08 (C) of the Ohio Administrative Code; - h.
 Any discharge or source that would conflict with an areawide waste treatment management plan adopted in accordance with section 208 of the Federal Water Pollution Control Act; - i.
 Any discharge from a sewage treatment facility to superior high quality waters, outstanding state waters, outstanding national resource waters, or category 3 wetlands as defined by rule 3745-1-05 of the Ohio Administrative Code; - j.
 Any discharge from a lagoon system that was designed to meet limits more stringent than those contained in Table III.B. of this permit; - k.
-Any discharge from a facility that, in the judgment of the Director, is not likely to comply with the terms and conditions of this permit; or - l.
+Any discharge from a facility that, in the judgment of the Director, is not likely to comply with the terms and conditions of this permit; or - 1.
 Any discharge from a facility where the Director decides to use other legal means to address compliance with chapter 6111 of the Ohio Revised Code.